-This does not eliminate the requirement that all Medi-Cal claims, including DMC-ODS claims, include a CMS approved International Classification of Diseases, Tenth Revision (ICD-10) diagnosis code4 as described in forthcoming DHCS guidance.
-In cases where services are provided due to a suspected SUD that has not yet been diagnosed or due to trauma as noted above, options are available in the CMS approved ICD-10 diagnosis code list, for example, codes for "Other specified" and "Unspecified" disorders," or "Factors influencing health status and contact with health services".
+This does not eliminate the requirement that all Medi-Cal claims, including DMC-ODS claims, include a CMS approved International Classification of Diseases, Tenth Revision (ICD-10-CM) code.
+In cases where services are provided due to a suspected SUD that has not yet been diagnosed, options are available in the CMS approved ICD-10-CM code list, for example, codes for "Other specified" and "Unspecified" disorders," or "Factors influencing health status and contact with health services".
+For additional information regarding code selection during the assessment period for outpatient behavioral health services, please refer to BHIN 22-013.